All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is acid reflux worse with semaglutide or tirzepatide?

 Both medications cause delayed gastric emptying and can contribute to reflux.
-There is no strong evidence that one is significantly worse than the other for reflux specifically.
+There's no strong evidence that one is significantly worse than the other for reflux specifically.
 Individual responses vary, and factors like dose, diet, and pre-existing GERD history play a bigger role than the specific medication.

 Should I take my GLP-1 medication if I have a GERD diagnosis?

-Having GERD does not automatically disqualify you from GLP-1 treatment.
+Having GERD doesn't automatically disqualify you from GLP-1 treatment.
 Many people with GERD successfully use GLP-1 medications.
 Your provider will evaluate your specific situation and may recommend adjusting your reflux medications, modifying your GLP-1 dose, or combining strategies to manage both conditions effectively.

 Does injection timing affect acid reflux?